-- ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for 47 sites within the borough of Maidstone in Kent The work forms part of MAFF's statutory input to the preparation of the Maidstone Borough Local Plan - Site 43 comprises 3.1 hectares of land south of Heath Road and east of Vanity Lane north of the village of Linton.
+- ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for 47 sites within the borough of Maidstone in Kent The work forms part of MAFF's statutory input to the preparation of the Maidstone Borough Local Plan - Site 45 comprises 1.1 hectares of land south west of the Linton crossroads in the village of Linton.
 An Agricultural Land Classification (ALC) survey was carried out during August 1994.
-The survey was undertaken at a detailed level of approximately one boring per hectare.
-A total of 4 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF.
-1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1 3 The survey work was carried out by members of the Resource Planning Team of the Guildford Statutory Group of ADAS - 1 4 At the time of survey the land use on the site was bramley orchards - The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
+The survey was undertaken at a detailed level of approximately two borings per hectare.
+A total of 2 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1 3 At the time of survey the land use on the site was bramley orchards - The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
 The map has been drawn at a scale of 1 10 000.
 It is accurate at this scale but any enlargement would be misleading.